yellowdog/python-examples/README.md

 ## Default Variables

-The following substitutions are automatically provided and can be used in any section of the configuration file, or in any JSON specification:
+The following substitutions are automatically created and can be used in any section of the configuration file, or in any JSON specification:

 | Directive       | Description                                                              | Example of Substitution |
 |:----------------|:-------------------------------------------------------------------------|:------------------------|